 We see it all the time.
 We sit in the living rooms of seniors with their children expressing how they are lost, confused, and exhausted from trying to be ones caring for their parents.
 We talk with the seniors who deny they need the care, because they don’t want admit they need help, and they don’t want to feel like a burden to their families.
 But, often, something leads to a call for help.
 Maybe it is the exhaustion of the family members trying to get to mom’s every other day to make sure all is taken care of, or maybe it’s a fall in the middle of the night as dad is now unsteady on his way to the bathroom.

 So, a decision is made to reach out to someone.
 But who?
 For those who want to remain in the comfort of their own home, but can’t do it alone, that’s where home care can help.
 Caregivers can be the ones to do the needed tasks to keep seniors in their home, filling in the gaps of needed care, so that the family is relieved, the senior’s needs are met, and the family dynamic can stay as it was.

 As a leading provider of home care in Collinsville and the surrounding areas, the team at Morning Glory Home Care understands that deciding to open your home up to someone to come in and do this care for an aging parent is a hard decision.
 But, the relief that comes with the help is priceless.
-They day we finally allowed someone to come in and talk with us about care for my mom was such a breath of fresh air.
+The day we finally allowed someone to come in and talk with us about care for my mom was such a breath of fresh air.
 The conversation alone was a blessing.
 Having someone there who would listen to what we were doing, share how she could help, and guide us in those moments the caregiver wouldn’t be there was what we needed.
 It gave us a sense of relief to know we weren’t alone.
 Don’t be afraid to ask for help.
 It’s out there.